Skip to content

 Q: Can I use Zenhub without installing the browser extension?

-A: Yes, you can access all Zenhub features through the web application at app.zenhub.com.
+A: Yes.
+You can access all Zenhub features through the web application at app.zenhub.com.
 The extension provides convenience for users who work primarily within GitHub's interface.

 Q: Does the extension work with GitHub Enterprise?